 Tips for Avoiding or Responding to Licensing Board Investigations – a Blog Series

-Tips for Avoiding or Responding to Licensing Board Investigations is a series of blog posts written by attorneys Milton Kerstein and Andra Hutchins with assistance from Amanda Barrera.
+Tips for Avoiding or Responding to Licensing Board Investigations is a series of blog posts written by attorneys Milton Kerstein and Andra Hutchins.
 In this series we provide practical advice for health care professionals including psychiatrists, psychologists, nurses, dentists, and social workers.
 Attorneys Kerstein and Hutchins have more than 35 years of experience representing health care professionals with licensing board investigations, disciplinary actions and responding to complaints from Massachusetts’ licensing boards.
 We represent individual practitioners, corporate providers and group practices.

 Read other posts in this series: